OliviaLynn/ofxMultitouch/README.md

 ## Installation
 ofMultitouch is made from a fork of Trent Brooks' [ofxWinTouchHook](https://github.com/trentbrooks/ofxWinTouchHook).
-- On windows, there are no dependencies to be installed
+- On Windows, there are no dependencies to be installed
-- On linux, install libinput: `sudo apt-get install libinput-dev`
+- On Linux, install libinput: `sudo apt-get install libinput-dev`

 **Installing ofxMultitouch:**
 - Download from GitHub
 - Unzip the folder and rename it from `ofxMultitouch-master` to `ofxMultitouch`
 - Place it in your `openFrameworks/addons` folder.
+- You can also clone the repo directly into your addons directory: `cd <OF>/addons` and then `git clone <repository URL>`

 **Running examples:**
 - Import the example into the project generator
 - Create a new project
 - Open the project file in your IDE
-- On linux, examples must be run as root, e.g. `sudo example-touchCircles`.
+- On Linux, examples must be run as root, e.g. `sudo example-touchCircles`.
 The RunDebug and RunRelease targets for the example files have been modified to do this automatically, but you will needto enter the root password when you run them.

 *(Windows version made and tested on Windows 10, openFrameworks 9.8 and 10.1, and Visual Studio 2017 - feel free to reach out if you run into problems in other environments)*
 *Linux version made and tested on Linux Mint, openFramworks 12*